-3. Interests of natural and legal persons involved in the issue services for, the Issuer and its affiliates in the ordinary course of business.] [] 4.
-Reaso ons for the Offer, Estimated Net P roceeds and Total Expenses (a) Reasons for the offer: [Give details] [General Corporate Purposes - see the first paragraph of "Use of Proceeds" wording in Offering Circular] [ESG Notes - [An amount equal to the net proceeds from the issue of the Notes is intended to be used for the purposes of the finance and/or refinance, in whole or in part of Eligible Green Assets.] or [An amount equal to the net proceeds from the issue of the Notes is intended to be used for the purposes of the finance and/or refinance, in whole or in part of Eligible Social Assets.] or [An amount equal to the net proceeds from the issue of the Notes is intended to be used for the purposes of the finance and/or refinance, in whole or in part of Eligible Green and Social Assets.] (b) [Estimated net proceeds: []] (If proceeds are intended for more than one use will need to split out and present in order of priority.
-If proceeds insufficient to fund all proposed uses state amount and sources of other funding.) (c) [Estimated total expenses: []] (If expenses are intended for more than one use will need to split out and present in order of priority.)
-5. Indic only) ation of yield (Fixed Rate Notes [[] [Not Applicable] 6. ric and future Interest Rates ting Rate Notes only) [Details of historic and future EURIBOR rates can be obtained from [Reuters] [].]
-[Not
+Save for anv fees payable the [Managers/Dealers], so far as the Issuer is aware, no person involved in the issue of the Notes has an interest material to the issue.
+[Certain [Managers/Dealers] and their affiliates have engaged, and may in the future engage, in investment banking financing, and commercial banking transactions with, and may affiliates in the ordinary course of business.] [ ] 4.
+Reasons for the Offer, Estimated Net Proceeds and Total Expenses (a) Reasons for the offer: [Give details] [General Corporate Purposes - see the first paragraph of "Use of Proceeds" wording in Offering Circular] [ESG Notes - [An amount equal to the net proceeds from the issue of the Notes is intended to be used for the purposes of the finance and/or refinance, in whole or in part of Eligible Green Assets.] or [An amount equal to the net proceeds from the issue of the Notes is intended to be used for the purposes of the finance and/or refinance, in whole or in part of Eligible Social Assets.] or [An amount equal to the net proceeds from the issue of the Notes is intended to be used for the purposes of the finance and/or refinance, in whole or in part of Eligible Green and Social Assets.] (b) [Estimated net proceeds: [ ]] (If proceeds are intended for more than one use will need to split out and present in order of priority.
+If proceeds insufficient to fund all proposed uses state amount and sources of other funding.) (c) [Estimated total expenses: [ ]] (If expenses are intended for more than one use will need to split out and present in order of priority.)
+5. Indiconly) cation of yield (Fixed Rate Notes [[ ] [Not Applicable] 6. oric and future Interest Rates ting Rate Notes only) [Details of historic and future EURIBOR rates can be obtained free of charge from [Reuters] [ ].]
+[Not Applicable] 7.
+Oper rational Information